How many Amino Acids are there?

 Without them, we would run into major health problems extremely quickly, and it would become impossible to get the protein that the human body requires and are particularly important for the elderly population.

-However, despite being so important, not a lot of people know much about their own amino acids and why they are necessary.
+However, despite being so important, not a lot of people know much about their own AA and why they are necessary.

 In this article we shall cover:

 - How many exist?

 - What are the 20 Amino Acids good for?

 - Identifying each Amino Acid

 At a basic level, AA are the thing we need to build muscle and maintain whatever muscle we already have.

 They are also extremely important for keeping your metabolism stable , can impact the hormones that your body produces, and are sometimes even good for dealing with stress or specific illnesses.